-Each still life painting is built up in glazes, and partial glazes from a mid-tone ground, with the application brushstrokes then being eliminated by stipple brushes; the end result is my soft-edged version of realism wherein the represented objects are allowed to emerge from their surroundings and shadows, gradually becoming more solid as need be.
-In fact, I seek opportunities wherein contours can be completely lost.
-Along with glazing and wiping, a variety of other techniques are employed to produce the many subtle surface textures and light effects, including dragging, rubbing, scumbling, small amounts of tamping, and even a few more secretive methods of paint manipulation: a combination of direct, and indirect painting.
-As is typical, my brush selection descends in size as the painting proceeds, however I often unify select (sometimes large) areas by means of glazes using the larger specialty brushes; this is done at various stages of the image development, often adding a final, subtle glaze of light or shadow at the very end.
+From a technical standpoint, each painting is built up in glazes, usually from a mid-tone ground, with brushstrokes being eliminated by stipple brushes; the end result is my version of "realism" (as we currently use the term) wherein the represented objects are allowed to emerge from their surroundings and shadows, gradually becoming more solid only as need be.
+This allows for a particular softness to be achieved.
+In fact, I seek opportunities wherein contours can be completely lost; treatment of edges, as mentioned earlier, are of great importance.
+Likewise, placing emphasis on nuance and subtlety, the parameters I set for this work (color temperature and contrast, etc.) may be relatively narrow.
+Along with glazing and wiping, a variety of other techniques are employed to produce the surface textures, including dragging, rubbing, scumbling, tamping, and even a few more secretive methods of paint manipulation: a combination of direct and indirect painting.

 Among my most important tools are blue Scott Shop Towels, which I fold into quarters for rubbing or wiping, and roll to points for precise "drawing" into the paint; as they are a staple of my studio, I will list them first.
 My tools also include a variety of stipple brushes, Pouncers, and mops: the smallest being an Artist's Loft #10 Scrumbler, the 1/2" Grumbacher Oval Wash (used for stippling), the Loew-Cornell 275 Oval Wash & Artist's Loft 1 1/2" Oval (used for stippling), and the largest of which is the Dynasty Big Mop.
 Much stiffer than mops, I also use Pouncers and Stencil brushes often designed for the craft market.
 Two of my favorites are the ChalkPro 2" & 1 1/2" rounds sold as "waxing" brushes for the furniture market; these are fantastic stipple brushes, and very well made.
 Other specialty brushes include small Deer Foot stipple brushes (they can be problem solvers).
 As to more traditional brushes, I generally utilize flats (descending in size):#8 Series 279 MC Long Flat: Rosemary & Co.
 Brushes, a #10 6700F Shader: Royal & Langnickel, a Series 55 1/4" Pure kolinsky One Stroke: Rosemary & Co.
 Brushes, and finally a #4 6700F Shader: Royal & Langnickel.
-I am very fond of #6 Eclipse Riggers: Rosemary & Co.
-Brushes for their versatility, and for fine detail I often use a #4 Master's Touch 870 Script Liner.
+For fine detail I often use a #4 Master's Touch 870 Script Liner.

-The process of glazing requires a degree of wiping/rubbing, in my case, with Scott Shop Towels.
-When rubbing, the towel is dry, but when wiping the surface clean I mostly use Weber Turpenoid Natural on the towel for health concerns.
+The process of glazing requires a degree of wiping/rubbing, in my case, with Scott Shop Towels; blue wipes, as I call them.
+When rubbing, the towel is dry, but when wiping the surface clean I use OMS.

-I do not "oil out" the final painting - not wanting to add extra oil to the process - I do, however, add a thin alkyd resin isolating layer instead.
+I do not "oil out" the final painting.
+I do, however, add a slight alkyd resin isolating layer instead.
 This isolating layer is to ensure that the delicate gradations of paint are separated from any future varnish removal and cleaning.
-I use Gamblin Gamvar as a final varnish, then apply a dulling overspray to achieve a satin finish.
+I use Gamblin Gamvar as a final varnish, then apply a dulling over-spray to achieve a satin finish.

 I maintain 2 lidded gallon containers which remain about 1/4 full of artist's grade Odorless Mineral Spirits: one is a "dirty wash" of OMS (to collect the paint from the brushes), followed by a "clean wash" of OMS to rinse the brush.
 Obviously, these containers must be tended to on occasion (when sediment is settled) by pouring off the OMS and disposing of the sediments (I collect this "goop" in another sealed container, for final disposal).
 The poured off OMS may then be poured back and topped off for continued use.

-My final rinses are with Distilled Turpentine, then again in clean OMS, followed by a washing in warm water and Murphy's Oil Soap or a commercial Brush Cleaner.
+My final rinses are with Distilled Turpentine, then again in clean OMS, followed by a washing in warm water and saved in Murphy's Oil Soap.